D-Alex/ropencv/README.md

 ## State:
 - All marked methods in the OpenCV C++ header are wrapped
-- Most of the OpenCV types have conversion function from and to ruby types
-- Some convenient methods are still missing
 - Memory management needs review
-- Currently, no support for multi threading
+- Currently, no support for multi threading or GPU

 ## Supported OpenCV versions:
 - 2.4.4